adamgoodrich/WorldManager/README.md

-# WorldManager
+# WorldManager (WAPI)
-World Manager (WAPI) is a generic world and environment command an control system for Unity that enables environmental assets to play nicely together.
+World Manager (WAPI) is a generic world and environment command and control system for Unity that enables environmental assets to play nicely together.

 It does this be providing a simple but powerful interface that allows you to control the components that render your environment a generic and coordinated way.